 - Teenagers 13 to 18 years of age should sleep 8 to 10 hours per 24 hours

 Why does consistent and regular sleep matter?

 A study published in Pediatrics found that children with non regular bedtimes had more behavioral difficulties.
 That, alone, is worth the extra effort in ensuring they get the proper amount of sleep!
 Consistent sleep routines lead to positive outcomes such as improved attention, improved behavior and improved emotional regulation.
 One question without a clear answer, according to Dr. Wendy Sue Swanson of Seattle Mama Doc,: Does poor sleep lead to worse behavior or do children with behavior challenges have a difficult time sleeping?
 Both can be true for some children.
 The bottom line, insufficient sleep in children can also lead to increased risk for challenges with weight, hypertension, diabetes and decreased performance at school.
+It may be something as simple as getting your children new mattresses, which you do through a company like Leesa, who provide high quality mattresses and bedding for you and your family to get better sleep.
 It’s pretty clean in our house that insufficient sleep makes it harder to enjoy our days, so this mom is all about sleep routines for better daytime productivity and harmony in our house.

 What about screen time?